Skip to content

-Photographs are great tools to help us document our history.
+Photographs are great tools to document history.
 One picture can show so much.
 When I visited Yasukuni Shrine in 2018, little did I know that would be the case for me.
-At that time, I captured a scene that would soon disappear.
+I captured a scene that would soon disappear.
 What was it?

 In front of the shrine is a major road, Yasukuni-Dori.
 It is lined with cherry blossoms.
 From one of its crossings, you could see Tokyo Skytree.
 It was a splendid sight in spring when the trees bloomed.
 And when people crossed, it was a great scene.

 The first time I took the shot I was over the moon.
-For me, it was classic Tokyo.
-I thought I would capture it during the cherry blossoms season of succeeding years.
+It was classic Tokyo.
+I thought I would capture it during succeeding cherry blossom seasons.

-Well, I didn’t make it to Yasukuni in 2019.
-Then the pandemic hit and I didn’t go in 2020 or 2021.
-During those three years, this building appeared between the crossing and the tower.
+I didn’t make it to Yasukuni in 2019.
+Then covid hit, and I didn’t go in 2020 or 2021.
+A building appeared between the crossing and the tower at that time.
 And that is a real pity as far as I’m concerned.
 We’ll never see that fabulous view again.
-It makes me sad when I think about that loss.
+That loss makes me sad.

 It was a real loss.
 The scene was classic Tokyo.
 I’ve never seen the photo on the internet so I wonder how many people saw it over the years?
 Maybe others didn’t rate it as highly as I did.

-Anyway, it goes to show the importance of photography.
-It documents the changes in a city over time.
-It is one of the reasons why I love taking photos.
+Anyway, it shows the importance of photography, it documents changes.
+That’s why I love taking photos.
 I’ve grabbed a piece of Tokyo history.

 The rest of my visit that year to the shrine was nothing special.
 I only managed to take some typical cherry blossom photos.
-Well, I liked them, but they were nothing out of the ordinary.
+Well, I liked them, but they were nothing special.
 Still, they will join my collection of how Tokyo once looked.

 Read my main article about Yasukuni Shrine here.
-And if you have been there to enjoy its cherry blossoms, I’d love to hear about your experience.
+If you have been there to enjoy its cherry blossoms, I’d love to hear about your experience.
 Please leave comments and questions below!

 • Camera body: Fujifilm X-T2